 uses smaller incisions and microscopic instruments to treat stenosis.
 This technique is appropriate for some patients and may offer a lower risk for complications and a potentially faster recovery time than conventional open surgery procedures.

 More Patient Input, Better Spine Outcomes

 Not long ago, researchers measured spine surgery outcomes based on technical expertise, fusion rates, deformity correction and equipment failure.
-But that only told half the story, says health services researcher Richard Skolasky, an associate professor of orthopaedic surgery and director of The Johns Hopkins Hospital’s Spine Outcomes Research Center.
-“Patients,” he says, “are the experts in their own experience.
+But that only told half the story, says health services researcher Richard Skolasky, M.A., Sc.D., an associate professor of orthopaedic surgery and director of the Johns Hopkins Spine Outcomes Research Center.
+“Patients,” he says, “are the experts in their own experience.”

 Survey Shows Spine Surgeons Need to Screen More Patients for Anxiety and Depression

-In a report published in the Journal of Spinal Disorders and Techniques, a Johns Hopkins team says that only 10 percent of orthopaedic surgeons and neurosurgeons follow professional guidelines that recommend routine psychological screenings of patients prior to major surgery for severe back and leg pain.
+In a report published in the Journal of Spinal Disorders & Techniques, a Johns Hopkins team says that only 10 percent of orthopaedic surgeons and neurosurgeons follow professional guidelines that recommend routine psychological screenings of patients before major surgery for severe back and leg pain.